Cell Culture Equipment List: Essentials for Your Lab

 Best Practices for Using Cell Culture Lab Equipment

-• Routine sterilization :
+• Routine sterilization:

-• Sterilize all glassware before use
+• Sterilize glassware before use and autoclave instruments prior to use

-• Regularly disinfect incubator interior surfaces with IPA or 70% ethanol
+• Regularly disinfect incubator interior surfaces

 • Autoclave water used in incubators and for media preparation